nicholsont/log_tool/README.md

 ## Usage
 How to run Request Log Analysis Tool

-1. Import news database into PostgreSQL
+1. Import *news* database into PostgreSQL.
   ```
   $ psql news < PATH/TO/newsdata.sql
   ```
-2. Check for proper install
+2. Check for proper importation.
   ```
   $ psql news

   news=> \dt
   ```
-3. Run log tool
+3. Use python to run the log tool.
   ```
   $ cd log_tool
   $ python log_tool.py
   ```
-You can see a sample output of the logfile [here](request_log.txt)
+You can see a sample output of the logfile [here](request_log.txt).

 ## License
-Please refer to the [License](LICENSE.md)
+Please refer to the [License](LICENSE.md).